8 emerging trends in accounting software for 2023

 The world of technology moves fast, and accounting software is no exception.
 Software providers are always making improvements to enhance the effectiveness of their solutions and keep pace with the way business owners and accountants work.

 That includes introducing cloud-based solutions that are easier to maintain, introducing new accounting automation features, new integrations and more.
-As we approach the end of the year, here are the top seven accounting software trends for 2022 and beyond.
+As we approach the end of the year, here are the top eight accounting software trends for 2023 and beyond.

-Many organizations were already making the move to more agile software solutions, but the increase in remote work over the past two years accelerated digital transformation.
+The continuation of remote and hybrid work and the desire for more sustainable software continue to accelerate digital transformation.
 The market for cloud accounting software is expected to grow to over $416 million by 2024, according to Fortune Business Insights.

 Unlike on-premise solutions that require expensive hardware, hosting, ongoing updates and a dedicated IT to maintain it all, software-as-a-service (SaaS) has become the clear choice for growing companies.
 SaaS providers release updates more frequently and automatically, and they include these updates in their subscription costs.
 This eliminates the need for large upfront capital costs and allows you to make more affordable monthly payments.
 Cloud-based solutions make it easier for teams to collaborate because they can access them anywhere with the confidence that the data will always be updated in real-time.
 Industries that need to communicate frequently with stakeholders, such as family offices or private equity firms, can save significant time by providing users with role-based permissions so they can monitor the performance of their companies or investments, rather than having to wait for you to compile separate reports.